 The School of Nursing administrative suite is located in Room 214 of the Ramstad Building.
-Several administrative offices are located, within the suite, including those of the Dean, Associate Dean for Graduate Nursing Programs, Advisor, Admissions & Student Support Coordinator, and Clinical Placement Coordinator.
-The office staff also includes the Assistant to the Dean, Senior Office Assistant, Senior Administrative Assistant, and student workers.

-The Director of the Center for Continued Nursing Learning (CCNL) Program and Coordinator for the CCNL program are located in Ramstad 201.
+Several administrative offices are located, within the suite, including those of the Dean, Associate Dean of Academic Affairs, Associate Director of Advising, Admissions & Student Support, and Clinical Placement Coordinator.
+The office staff also includes the Assistant to the Dean, Senior Office Assistant, Senior Administrative Assistant, Budget and Contract Coordinator, and student workers.
+The Director of the Center for Continued Nursing Learning (CCNL) Program and Coordinator for the CCNL program are located in Ramstad.